-EQ Bank and Neo Financial are both “neobanks” that are making waves in the banking industry with their innovative financial products.
+EQ Bank and Neo Financial are both “neobanks” making waves in the banking industry with their innovative financial products.

 This EQ Bank vs. Neo comparison covers their product offerings and what you need to know.